 Family Units of a Subclass 820 or 309 Visa Holder

 Holders of Subclass 820 or 309 partner visas may not have included their children in their application for various reasons.
-Regardless of the reasons, once you are granted a 820 or 309 partner visa, you may still have your partner to sponsor your child on the Subclass 445 Dependent Child visa, which must be applied prior to the permanent Subclass 801 or 100 visa being granted.
+Regardless of the reasons, once you are granted a 820 or 309 partner visa, you may still have your partner to sponsor your children on the Subclass 445: Dependent Child visa, which must be applied prior to the permanent Subclass 801 or 100 visa being granted.

 Whilst not generally considered a relative visa, the Subclass 491 Skilled Work Regional (Provisional) allows for an Australian permanent resident pathway where applicants are sponsored by an eligible family member.
 Much like the now discontinued 489 visa, if the prospective applicant is a skilled migrant and you live in regional Australia, it may be possible to explore subclass 491 sponsorship.
 This sponsored visa option is subject to a wide array of additional requirements and is best discussed with an immigration lawyer.